pyanfield/WSChart/Readme.md

 Charts' screenshots are under the folder /screenshots.

-I hope you can use this project to create Pie Chart, Bar Chart, Scatter Chart, Line Chart, Comno Chart, Column Chart, Area Chart and Treemap.
+I hope you can use this project to create Pie Chart, Bar Chart, Scatter Chart, Line Chart, Comno Chart, Column Chart, Area Chart.

 Usage
 ------------------